Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 Currently, the cost of the solar power system has been reduced, making it more feasible for homeowners to take a solar loan and pay for the installation.

-One benefit with loans is you are the owner of the solar panels despite using a solar loan to purchase them.
-That means that you will be able to take advantage of the tax incentives and other tax credits that you cannot enjoy when leasing.
+One benefit of loans is that you own the solar panels despite using a solar loan to purchase them.
+That means you can take advantage of the tax incentives and other tax credits you cannot enjoy when leasing.

 Related Resources: